dentolos19/home/src/content/blog/2023-09-28_how-to-install-microsoft-office-with-your-own-configuration.md

 ---
 title: How to install Microsoft Office with your own configuration
-excerpt: A simple and short guide for installing Microsoft Office for free
+excerpt: A simple and short guide for installing Microsoft Office for free.
 category: guides
 ---